Life Insurance with Diabetes Insipidus.

 Diabetes Insipidus is pre-existing medical condition that causes an “imbalance” of fluids within the body.
 It is caused by an insufficient amount of the antidiuretic hormone (ADH), which helps one’s kidneys to manage the amount of water within the body.
 This insufficiency can be caused by:

 - Damage to the pituitary gland or hypothalamus,

 - A tumor within the pituitary gland or hypothalamus,

 - A traumatic brain injury,

 Or by any number of illnesses that can damage the brain directly.
-It is also believed that there may also be a genetic link or cause for this disease as well.
+Its also believed that there might also be a genetic link or cause for this disease as well.

 Symptoms of Diabetes Insipidus may include:

 - Extreme thirst that can’t seem to be quenched (polydipsia),

 - Excessive need to urinate (polyuria),

 - Difficulty sleeping through the night due to a frequent need to urinate,